PhyPlan: Learning To Plan Tasks with Generalizable and Rapid Physical Reasoning for Embodied Manipulation

 ......

-PhyPlan is a novel physics-informed planning framework based on accelerated learning of Physical Reasoning Tasks using Physics Informed Skill Networks.
+PhyPlan is a novel physics-informed planning framework based on accelerated learning of Physical Reasoning Tasks using Physics-Informed Dynamics Predictors.

 Abstract